bramiozo/RexR/README.md

 # RexR
-Repos for RexRocket, and how to apply ML to high-dimensional problems with small sample count
+Repos for RexRocket, and how to apply ML to high-dimensional problems with a small sample count

 Aspired functions contained in the library are